 A landlord may be able to keep all or a part of a tenant’s security deposit for the following reasons:

-- Damage to the property in excess of normal wear and tear.
+- Damage to the property more than normal wear and tear

 The landlord is not allowed to make any deductions from the security deposit until the tenant has moved out of the unit.